Autumn-Sehy/Multilabel-Classification-of-Flora-Fauna-in-Folklore/README.md

 This method of information-sharing can be extractable en-masse using modern NLP tools.
 I wanted to use my anthropology, literature, and naturalist backgrounds to explore folklore data to research this information.

-*My write-up from 2023 is in the repository if you are curious for more results, but folktales using basic bigram features were classifiable with high (85% and above) accuracy, while mammal features had a very low (10% ~ 20% accuracy)*
+*My write-up from 2023 is in the repository if you are curious for results, but folktales using basic bigram features were classifiable with high (85% and above) accuracy, while mammal features had a very low (10% ~ 20% accuracy)*